yxlin/yxlin.github.io/_docs/fixed-effect-model/many_participants.md

 ```

-You may want to visually check how the prior distributions look like.
+We may want to check how the prior distributions look like.
 _ggdmc_ has a _plot_ function to do just that.
 Note you need to load _ggdmc_
-package (i.e., _require(ggdmc)_) to make _plot_ function polymorphic .
+package (i.e., _require(ggdmc)_) to make _plot_ function changes its default
+behaviour.

 ```
 plot(pop.prior)